UMAprotocol/UMIPs/UMIPs/umip-uvol-draft.md

 - Do these sources allow for querying up to 74 hours of historical data?
 Yes
 - How often is the provided price updated?
 Prices will need to be queried on a daily basis.
 The examples provided query for daily OHLC candles.
 - Is an API key required to query these sources?
-Free tier available, but API key likely necessary for bot operators.
+Cryptowatch has a free tier available that would cover the amount of queries needed by a DVM voter.
+Uniswap prices do not need an API key.
 - Is there a cost associated with usage?
-Yes, but there is a free tier available.
+No.
 - If there is a free tier available, how many queries does it allow for?
 Range of 20,000-30,000.
 - What would be the cost of sending 15,000 queries?
 Covered by the initial free tier allowance, but ~$5 after that has been used.